linz/topo-workflows/workflows/raster/README.md

 Standardisation using gdal_translate, non-visual QA, STAC creation, and STAC validation are all steps included within this workflow.
 Upon completion all standardised TIFF and STAC files will be located with the ./flat/ directory of the workflow in the artifacts scratch bucket.
 In addition, a Basemaps link is produced enabling visual QA.
-Publishing to the AWS Registry of Open Data is an optional step that can be run automatically after standardisation.
+Publishing to the AWS Registry of Open Data is an optional step [publish-odr](#Publish-odr) that can be run automatically after standardisation.

 ## Workflow Input Parameters